-Once updating is over, the arm resets automatically and then restarts in the normal way (see Table 1-14).
-Wait for the wrist LED to go steady green and then refresh the browser page with the PULSE DESK screen.

-3. Make sure the software has been updated as appropriate.
+- 3. Once updating is over, the control box reboots automatically and then the arm restarts in the normal way (see Table 1-14).
+Wait for the green LED on the control box to light up and go steady and the wrist LED to go steady green.
+Then, refresh the browser page with the PULSE DESK screen. - 4.
+Make sure the software has been updated as appropriate.
 To do this, specify IP address+port number/api/update/version in the browser line and check the product release version in the response.